• 1. Department of Neuro-Ophthalmology, The First Hospital of Xi’an (The First Affiliated Hospital of Northwest University), Xi’an 710002, China;

 Export PDF Favorites Scan Get Citation

-Ocular myasthenia gravis (OMG) is the most common phenotype of myasthenia gravis (MG) in clinical practice.
-Patients often present to ophthalmology clinics with symptoms such as ptosis and/or diplopia.
-OMG exhibits high clinical heterogeneity and can mimic various types of extraocular muscle palsy, which easily leads to misdiagnosis or underdiagnosis.
-More than half of OMG patients may progress to generalized MG within two years of onset, with severe cases potentially being life-threatening.
-Therefore, early and accurate identification and diagnosis of OMG not only alleviate ocular symptoms and improve patients’ quality of life but also reduce the risk of systemic progression through appropriate treatment.
-In clinical practice, there is often a delay or lag in the diagnosis and management of OMG and need to standardize OMG clinical pathways and establish multidisciplinary collaboration models to improve the overall prognosis of OMG patients.
+Ocular myasthenia gravis (OMG) is the most common clinical phenotype of myasthenia gravis, and patients often first present to ophthalmology clinics due to symptoms such as ptosis and/or diplopia.
+The clinical manifestations of OMG are highly heterogeneous and can easily be confused with various extraocular muscle paralysis disorders, leading to misdiagnosis or underdiagnosis.
+Notably, more than half of OMG patients may progress to generalized myasthenia gravis within two years after disease onset, which can be life-threatening in severe cases.
+Therefore, achieving early and accurate identification and diagnosis of OMG not only alleviate patients' ocular symptoms and improve their quality of life, but also reduces the risk of generalized conversion through timely intervention.
+However, in current clinical practice, the diagnosis and management of OMG are often delayed, highlighting the urgent need to standardize diagnostic and management pathways and establish multidisciplinary collaboration models to improve overall patient prognosis.

 Copyright ? the editorial department of Chinese Journal of Ocular Fundus Diseases of West China Medical Publisher.
 All rights reserved